 Air tools are generally smaller and lighter than those made using mains or battery power because they usually do not need a heavy motor or battery.
-While they're powered with an electric source, the energy is at once converted into kinetic energy, similar to how a combustion engine works!
+Electric air compressors can provide portable air wherever you may need it.
+While they’re powered with an electric source, the energy is at once converted into kinetic energy, similar to how a combustion engine works.

 Another unique benefit of air compressors is that they are more affordable than hydraulic or electric tools.
 Furthermore, air systems are cost-effective to install, and they have lesser maintenance requirements.

 Free air delivery determines the air volume produced by the compressor, and it is measured in CFM.
-If you are someone that has many pneumatic tools and you want to use multiple devices at the same time, it is required that you stack up the CFM requirements from the air tools and ensure that your compressor-free air delivery surpasses or equals it for a seamless experience.
+If you are someone that has many pneumatic tools and you want to use multiple devices at the same time, it is required that you stack up the CFM requirements from the air tools.
+Ensure that your compressor-free air delivery surpasses or equals it for a seamless experience.

 Each PSI compressor comes with a different PSI level.
 The PSI will determine the level of power the air being produced is.
 For instance, if the air tool comes with a requirement of 150PSI, the compressor needs to pressurize a minimum of 150 PSI for it to optimally.
 You also need to ensure that your air tools are not working with an excessive PSI because it can adversely affect your air tools.

 The duty cycle represents the ratio between when your compressor is cooling and when it is being operated.
 If you want to optimize the compressor, you shouldn’t let it work for more than 60% of the time.
 Also, if you observe that your compressor quickly runs out of air, you may need to get a bigger tank!